-An "Amortization Event" will occur under the terms of the Promissory Note if (i) the daily VWAP is less than the Floor Price for five trading days during a period of seven consecutive trading days, (ii) the Company has issued in excess of 99% of Class A Common Stock available under the Exchange Cap, or (iii) the Company is in material breach of its obligations under the A&R Registration Rights Agreement (as defined below) and such breach remains uncured for a period of five trading days or the occurrence of certain registration events specified in the A&R Registration Rights Agreement, including (but not limited to) that the Resale Registration Statement is not declared effective on or prior to the 60th day following the initial filing thereof, the Resale Registration Statement ceases to remain continuously effective, inability of Yorkville to utilize the prospectus within the Resale Registration Statement for more than 30 consecutive calendar days or an aggregate of 40 calendar days during any 12-month period.
-Within seven trading days of an Amortization Event, the Company will be obligated to make monthly cash payments in an amount equal to the sum of (i) \$1.0 million of principal of the Promissory Note (or the outstanding principal if less than such amount) (the "Amortization Principal Amount"), plus (ii) a payment premium of 10% in respect of such Amortization Principal Amount, plus (iii) accrued and unpaid interest thereunder.
-The obligation of the Company to make monthly prepayments shall cease (with respect to any payment that has not yet come due) if any time after an Amortization Event (a) the Company reduces the Floor Price to an amount no more than 75% of the closing price of the shares of Class A Common Stock on the trading day immediately prior to such reset notice (and no greater than the initial Floor Price), or (b) the daily VWAP is greater than the Floor Price for a period of ten consecutive trading days, unless a subsequent Amortization Event occurs.
+An "Amortization Event" will occur under the terms of the Yorkville Promissory Note if (i) the daily VWAP is less than the Floor Price for five trading days during a period of seven consecutive trading days (a "Floor Price Event"), (ii) the Company has issued in excess of 99% of Class A Common Stock available under the Exchange Cap, or (iii) the Company is in material breach of its obligations under the Yorkville Registration Rights Agreement (as defined below) and such breach remains uncured for a period of five trading days or the occurrence of certain registration events specified in the Yorkville Registration Rights Agreement, including (but not limited to) that the Resale Registration Statement is not declared effective on or prior to the 60th day following the initial filing thereof (the "Effectiveness Deadline"), the Resale Registration Statement ceases to remain continuously effective, inability of Yorkville to utilize the prospectus within the Resale Registration Statement for more than 30 consecutive calendar days or an aggregate of 40 calendar days during any 12-month period.
+Within seven trading days of an Amortization Event, the Company will be obligated to make monthly cash payments in an amount equal to the sum of (i) \$1.0 million of principal of the Yorkville Promissory Note (or the outstanding principal if less than such amount) (the "Amortization Principal Amount"), plus (ii) a payment premium of 10% in respect of such Amortization Principal Amount, plus (iii) accrued and unpaid interest thereunder.
+The obligation of the Company reduces the Floor Price to an amount no more than 75% of the closing price of the shares of Class A Common Stock on the trading day immediately prior to such reset notice (and no greater than the initial Floor Price), or (b) the daily

+VWAP is greater than the Floor Price for a period of ten consecutive trading days, unless a subsequent Amortization Event occurs.